OSEA Collective Bargaining Agreement

 - Thirty-five (35) hour weekly minimum

-Each of these routes will provide a guaranteed minimum number of hours each week, except during those weeks when not all school and or programs on a route are in session.
+Each of these routes will provide a guaranteed minimum number of hours each week, except during those weeks when not all schools and/or programs on a route are in session.
 The “minimum” is intended to provide a guaranteed base and does not limit the number of hours that may be assigned to any route.

 C. The District may require drivers to transport students prior to the first student day of the school year.